microsoft/vscode-dev-containers/README.md

 ## Contents

 - [`containers`](containers) - Contains reusable dev container definitions.
 - [`script-library`](script-library) - Includes scripts used in this repository to install things.
-Useful for your own Dockerfiles as well.
+Also useful in your own Dockerfiles.
 - [`repository-containers`](repository-containers) - Dev container definitions for working public source code repositories.
 - [`container-templates`](container-templates) - Contains templates for creating your own container definitions or to [contribute back](CONTRIBUTING.md#contributing-dev-container-definitions).